arka-lsik/Statistical-Model-for-Power-Consumption-of-VLSI-Circuits-and-Effect-of-Quantized-Audio-Signal/README.md

 For power estimation I worked with my model on two dataset.
 The Simple one(first one) by visiting this [Link](https://github.com/arka-lsik/Statistical-Model-for-Power-Consumption-of-VLSI-Circuits-and-Effect-of-Quantized-Audio-Signal/blob/main/Power-Estimation-of-VLSI-circuits/power%20consumption%20of%20ISCAS89%20benchmark%20circuits.csv) you can observe.
 - This dataset I taken form $\textcolor{red}{ISCAS'89}$ conference which contains of 20 different bench mark sequential circuits.
 - The every benchmark sequential logic is made with various logic gates as a load like NOR, NAND, NOT etc. So total 9 input features.
-- At end column its given the Mc(monte carlo) in mw simulted power.
+- At end column its given the Mc(Monte Carlo) in mw simulted power.
 I have to estimate as close as possible.

 As this datset [Link]() is Old and with small quantites data values there may be a industry limitation to judge this model perfomance.
 - So next I found the another dataset form $\textcolor{red}{PATMOS'17}$ conference.